5jt/dyalog-cookbook/manuscript/05_logging.md

 At the moment `Initial` is not doing too much, but that will change.
 Note that we took the opportunity to make sure that all the system settings in `#` are set according to our needs. `MyApp` sets these variables for itself but within `Initial` we now make sure that `#` uses the same values as well, no matter what the session defaults are.

-We also change in `ProcessFile`:
+We also need to change `ProcessFile`:

 ~~~
 ∇ data←(fns ProcessFiles)files;txt;file
+⍝ was: (data enc nl)←(fns ProcessFiles)files;txt;file
 ⍝ Reads all files and executes `fns` on the contents.
    data←⍬
    :For file :In files
        txt←'flat' A.ReadUtf8File file
+       ⍝ was: (txt enc nl)←⎕NGET file
        data,←⊂fns txt
    :EndFor
 ∇
 ~~~

 We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it optionally returns a flat string without a performance penalty, although that is only an issue with really large file.
 This is achieved by passing "flat" as the (optional) left argument to `ReadUtf8File`.
 We ignore encoding and new line character and allow it to default to the current operating system.
-As a side effect `ProcessFiles` won't crash anymore when `files` is empty.
+As a side effect `ProcessFiles` won't crash anymore when `files` is empty because `enc` and `nl` have disappeared from the function.

 Now we have to make sure that `Initial` is called from `StartFromCmdLine`: